Krisp vs NVIDIA RTX Voice (2026): Best Noise Cancellation App?

 Editor's Take

-I tested both from a coffee shop with loud espresso machines and chatter.
-Both eliminated background noise almost completely.
-The deciding factor is simple: RTX GPU?
-Use NVIDIA Broadcast (free).
-Mac or no RTX?
+After testing both from a coffee shop with loud espresso machines and chatter.
+Both eliminated background noise almost completely — my colleagues couldn't tell I wasn't in a quiet office.
+The deciding factor is dead simple: RTX GPU?
+Use NVIDIA Broadcast.
+It's free and flawless.
+Mac or no RTX card?
 Use Krisp.
-Do not overthink this one.
+Don't overthink this one — the decision makes itself based on your hardware.

 Get our free SaaS Buyer's Guide (PDF)